-Morning lectures are followed by afternoons at the looms.
-Sample weaving illustrates the theory covered in the lectures.
+Morning lectures are followed by afternoons at the looms weaving samples that illustrate the lessons.
 Students take home a complete handbook of information and woven examples.

-The classroom is equipped with over twenty looms-all pre-warped and ready for sample weaving.
+The classroom is equipped with over thirty looms-all pre-warped and ready for sample weaving.